wd5gnr/1802UNO/readme.md

 Future Plans
 ===
 * Would like to have an I/O port (7) to control the address display use and a way to set the address display.
+* Likely to add the option to load/save Intel hex files.

 Hackaday
 ===